learnk8s/learnk8s.io/src/graceful-shutdown/content.md

   "slides": [
     {
       "image": "assets/updating-endpoints-1.svg",
       "description": "In this picture, there's a single Pod deployed in your cluster.
 The Pod belongs to a Service.
-If you were to inspect etcd, you will find the Pod's details as well as Service."
+If you were to inspect etcd, you would find the Pod's details as well as Service."
     },
     {
       "image": "assets/updating-endpoints-2.svg",